weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

 some arbitrary number of bits as input but operate over some number of words internally.
-Hence, it's common to see a bitvector **padded** with zeros (or sometimes a constant and zeroes) to inflate the bitvector until its size is a multiple of a word (usually 32- or 64-bits).
+Hence, it's common to see a bitvector **padded** with zeros (or sometimes a constant and zeroes) to inflate the bitvector until its size is a multiple of a word (usually 32 or 64 bits).
 For example, say we have a bitvector of `37` bits and we want to pad it to fit into some number of 32-bit words.
 Well, the next largest multiple of `32` is `64`, and `64 - 37` is `27`, so we'll need to pad with `27` zeros.
 We can demonstrate this using Cryptol: